-Getting Started

-Developing a business continuity plan may seem like an overwhelming task, but in reality you probably already have much of the required information and process.
-This guide will help walk you through the planning steps in a logical order.

-- Don't do this alone.
+Getting Started Developing a business continuity plan may seem like an overwhelming task, but in reality you probably already have most of the required information and procedures.
+This guide will help walk you through the planning steps in a logical order. ☐ Don't do this alone.
 Business continuity planning is everyone's responsibility.
-Develop a planning team to help bring all the pieces together. - □ Schedule regular meetings with the planning team.
+Develop a planning team to help bring all the pieces together. ☐ Schedule regular meetings with the planning team.
 Start with one-hour meetings once a week for four weeks.
-Add additional meetings as needed. - □ Follow this guide and complete the worksheets. - Review existing plans such as your department or building's Emergency Plan.
+Add additional meetings as needed. ☐ Follow this guide and complete the tasks and worksheets.
+Review existing plans such as your department or building's Emergency Plan.
 They may provide helpful information for developing your business continuity plan.
+If you have any questions about this guide, or if you need additional assistance in your business continuity planning, contact the Business Continuity Program Manager at bcmanagement@yale.edu.